henilshahssh/ocean-cruise-booking-system/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-As long as the file structure in this repo is maintained, no installation is required.
+Download the code and as long as the file structure in this repository is maintained, no installation is required.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage
-Open the index.html file in a web browser.
+Extract the zip file(or navigate to cloned repository) and open the index.html file in a web browser.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>